JNRowe/jnrowe.github.io/articles/advent_of_code.rst

 .. [#] More so as the puzzles from previous years are still online, so you can
        end up sucked in to old puzzles very easily.
-.. [#] Frankly, I’m of the strong opionion that you should be studying up on
+.. [#] Frankly, I’m of the strong opinion that you should be studying up on
        ``itertools`` *all* the time anyway.
 It just that other Python developers aren’t always familiar enough with the module for use in large shared code bases, so help to make this a reality!